 Immerse yourself in the history of the American Revolution with this self-guided audio tour of Boston’s Freedom Trail.
 Walk in the footsteps of Revolutionary War heroes and learn about Paul Revere’s Midnight Ride, the fight for American Independence, and more!

 - Freedom Trail - Discover the rich history of early Boston and the United States on the 2.5-mile Freedom Trail with a self-guided walking audio tour.
-Journey past 16 historic sites, from downtown Boston through the North End to the Bunker Hill Monument in Charlestown.
-Highlights include Faneuil Hall, the Paul Revere House, and the USS Constitution.
+Journey through 16 historic sites, starting from downtown Boston, passing through the North End, and reaching the Bunker Hill Monument in Charlestown.
+Key attractions include Faneuil Hall, the Paul Revere House, and the USS Constitution.

-Note: The tour spans over 3 miles, featuring more than 51 audio stories, and takes approximately 3-4 hours to complete.
+Note: The tour spans over 3 miles, featuring more than 51 audio stories, and typically takes 3-4 hours to complete.

 Note: Arrive early for this tour, as parking spaces fill up quickly.

 - Boston Common - Begin this journey into America’s Revolutionary past at the heart of old Boston: the Boston Common.
 This expansive green space has been part of the city since its early colonial days.
-The tour starts at the Visitor Center, where the red-brick path is found.
-Following the path, travelers will be transported back to the 1700s to set the scene….
+Start the tour at the Visitor Center and locate the red-brick path.
+As you follow the path, you’ll travel back in time to the 1700s and set the scene….

-- Massachusetts State House - The first stop on the red-bricked Freedom Trail tour is at the corner of Boston Common: the Massachusetts State House!
-This building is both historic and architecturally stunning, featuring its iconic golden dome.
+- Massachusetts State House - The first stop on our red-bricked Freedom Trail tour is at the corner of Boston Common: the Massachusetts State House!
+This building is both historic and architecturally stunning…. and of course, its eye-catching golden dome is unforgettable!
 Pause in front of the State House to learn about key Revolutionary War figures (and soon-to-be American heroes) and some colonial history.
-Also, take a look at the Robert G Shaw and 54th Memorial, located opposite the State House.
-Who was Shaw and why was the 54th Regiment significant?
+Also, take a look at the Robert G Shaw and 54th Memorial, which stands opposite the State House.
+Who was Shaw and what made the 54th Regiment so significant?
 All those details will be explored here.

-- Park Street Church - From the State House and Shaw Memorial, continue along the Freedom Trail through Boston Common to the Park Street Church.
-As the journey continues, delve into the most crucial question: what sparked the Revolutionary War?
-Uncover the layers to discover that the fight for American Independence was one domino in a long chain of events spanning multiple continents and older conflicts…
+- Park Street Church - From the State House and Shaw Memorial, continue following the Freedom Trail.
+This leads through Boston Common and out to the Park Street Church.
+As you walk, delve into the most important question of all: what sparked the Revolutionary War?
+As layers are peeled back, discover that the battle for American Independence was one domino in a long chain of events spanning multiple continents and older wars…

-- Granary Burying Ground - This leads to the ancient Granary Burying Ground!
+- Granary Burying Ground - This brings us to the ancient Granary Burying Ground!
 Established in 1660, it is Boston’s third-oldest burying ground.
 Imagine the changes over the last 400 years!
-This ground is so old it holds the grave of Mother Goose, whose stories are still told today.
+For one, this ground is so old it holds the grave of Mother Goose.
+Her stories are still told today!
 Visit the graves of American legends like Paul Revere, Robert Paine, and James Otis.
-Don’t miss the graves of John Hancock and Sam Adams either!
+Don’t miss John Hancock and Sam Adams’ graves either!
 Lastly, visit the graves of those killed in the Boston Massacre, a stepping stone to the full-blown revolution.
 The site of this Massacre will be visited later.

 - Boston Irish Famine Memorial - A few steps from the Latin School, find the Irish Famine Memorial.
 Here, delve into a later chapter of Boston history and discuss the new wave of immigrants after the revolution.
-Learn about the challenges they faced and overcame, and where these communities are today.
+Learn about the hardships they faced and overcame… and where these communities are today.

-- Old South Meeting House - Just across from the Irish Famine Memorial, find the historic Old South Meeting House.
+- Old South Meeting House - Just across the street from the Irish Famine Memorial, find the historic Old South Meeting House.
 This small, tucked-away building is easy to miss, but pause in front of it.
-Be transported back to one of the most pivotal events leading up to the Revolutionary War… the Boston Tea Party.
-Learn about the organizers, their motivations, and the consequences of their “tea party”.
+Be transported back in time to one of the most fateful events leading up to the Revolutionary War… the Boston Tea Party.
+Learn all about the organizers, their motivations, and the consequences of their “tea party”.

-- Old State House - The red-brick road leads to one of the most popular stops along the Freedom Trail: the Old State House.
-Pause here to identify key architectural features and learn about its significance and long history.
+- Old State House - Our red-brick road finally leads to one of the most popular stops along the Freedom Trail: the Old State House.
+Pause here to identify key architectural features and learn about its significance (and long history!).
 Then, walk around to the other side….

 - Faneuil Hall Marketplace - Follow the Freedom Trail to another popular resting spot: Faneuil Hall and Quincy Market!
-First, explore the site’s fascinating history, then enjoy its vast array of food options!
+First, explore the site’s fascinating history and then enjoy its vast array of food options!

-- Haymarket - As the journey continues along the red-bricked path of the Freedom Trail, delve into the story of the historic Haymarket, the striking Holocaust Memorial in front, and the stunning view of the Custom House Tower beyond.
-Learn a bit about each of these sites while heading to another popular stop.
+- Haymarket - As the journey continues along the red-bricked path of the Freedom Trail, delve into the story of the historic Haymarket, the striking Holocaust Memorial out front, and the stunning view of the Custom House Tower a little beyond.
+Learn a bit about each of these sites as you make your way to another popular stop.

 - Old North Church & Historic Site - From Paul Revere’s House, proceed to the Old North Church.
 This iconic site is where the “one if by land, two if by sea” lanterns were lit, silently signaling the British troops’ movements to colonial revolutionaries.

 - Bunker Hill Monument - Finally, follow the Freedom Trail up to the Bunker Hill Monument, built to commemorate the Battle of Bunker Hill.
-Walk around this hill, exploring the site of this epic battle and gaining an understanding of the brutality and intensity of the fight for freedom.
-This site marks the end of the comprehensive tour along Boston’s historic Freedom Trail.
+Walk around this hill, exploring the site of this epic battle and gaining an understanding of the brutality and intensity of the battle for freedom.
+This site is the last along the comprehensive tour of Boston’s historic Freedom Trail.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone